tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 3. A `Response.status` of "RUN_HAS_RESULT" when the prerequisites for running the Test have been met, and in this situation:
   - A `Response.result` of either "COMPLIANT" if the values of the `Information Elements` meet the `Criteria`, or "NOT_COMPLIANT" when they do not.

 During the development of the BDQ standard, there were significant discussions about how Tests were to be phrased.
-For several contributors (and all Tests implemented by agencies such as the ALA and GBIF), the most natural form seemed to be to describe `Assertions` in the negative sense, identifying problems.
+For several contributors (and all Tests implemented by agencies such as the ALA and GBIF), the most natural form seemed to be to describe `Responses` in the negative sense, identifying problems.
 The BDQ [Fitness for Use Framework Ontology](../bdqffdq/index.md), however, focused entirely on positive statements, identifying data that have quality and are fit for purpose.
 Over the evolution of the description of the Tests, we conformed the language to the positive sense of the Framework in almost all cases. `Validations` are thus phrased in the Framework sense of being COMPLIANT if the data have quality with respect to the Test evaluation `Criteria`.
 There were, however, a set of cases that didn't fit well into this positive sense, see [3.1.2 Issues (non-normative)](#312-issues-non-normative).

 #### 3.1.2 Issues (non-normative)